githwxi/ATS-Postiats/npm-utils/contrib/libats-/hwxi/find_cli/README.md

 ## Project Description

-A template-base implementation for traversing a given diretory recursively and possibly in parallel.
+A template-based implementation for recursive directory-traversal in parallel.